 The ACLR Articles Committee works diligently to select articles that are timely and relevant to the field of American Criminal Law, clear and polished, thoroughly researched, and that speak to the journal's practitioner reader base.
 As a general rule, the ACLR looks for articles ranging from approximately 8,000-13,000 words (above the line), though the staff of the ACLR reserves the right to make exceptions.
 The ACLR follows the Texas Manual of Style.
 Citations in manuscripts should appear in footnotes, not endnotes, and follow The Bluebook: A Uniform System of Citation (20th ed.
 2015).

 While we do not accept, consider, or publish student pieces, if a Georgetown Law student would like to submit their piece for publication as a student Note, Notes can be sent directly to our Notes editors at firstname.lastname@example.org.

-The American Criminal Law Review is currently accepting submissions for Volume 54.
-The ACLR accepts submissions through Scholastica and takes email submissions through email@example.com.
+The American Criminal Law Review is currently accepting submissions for Volume 55.
+The ACLR only accepts submissions through Scholastica.